-- Overview of methods for monitoring financial performance

-- major assumptions used to develop the LTFP

-- projected income and expenditure
+- Overview of methods for monitoring financial performance - major assumptions applied in the development of the LTFP - projected income and expenditure

 What is a LTFP and what is its purpose?

 A LTFP is a financial decision making tool.
 It is the point at which long-term community aspirations are tested against financial realities.
 It consists of expenditure and revenue projections, based on a number of assumptions.